Link

 Yes.
 Call utilities.setPassword("yourPassword") before openPDFFile().

-Does JPedal require any third-party libraries for extraction?
+Does JPedal require any third-party libraries for PDF extraction?

 No. JPedal is a 100% Java solution with no required third-party dependencies.
 There are no native binaries and no external tools required.

-Can I extract text without writing Java code?
+Can I extract text from a PDF without writing Java code?

 What Java version is required?

 JPedal requires Java 17 as a minimum.
-A separate Java 8 build is available for projects that cannot upgrade — see Which Java versions does JPedal support?
+Details at Which Java versions does JPedal support?

-What is the difference between word list extraction and raw text extraction?
+What is the difference between word list extraction and unstructured text extraction in JPedal?

 Can extracted text be used as input for AI or LLM workflows?